Monochrome Monday: Infrared Photography at Zion National Park

 Today’s Post by Joe Farace

-I’ve said it before but I’ll say it again: I have captured infrared images all over this country and even in Mexico but by far the best place that I’ve found to make infrared images in the United States is Zion National Park.
+I’ve said it before but I’ll say it again: I have captured infrared images all over this country and even in Mexico but by far the best place I’ve found to make infrared images in the United States is Zion National Park.
 My friend Juan Pablo tells me that Columbia is the best country to make infrared images and I hope to join him there someday and find out.
 I’ll have to add it to my bucket list.

-Zion National Park is located near Springdale, Utah, about 700 miles southwest of Denver.
+Zion National Park is located near Springdale, Utah and is about 700 miles southwest of Denver.
 Zion Canyon, which is a prominent feature of the 229-square-mile park, is 15 miles long and up to half a mile deep, cut through the reddish and tan-colored Navajo Sandstone by the North Fork of the Virgin River.
 The park’s lowest elevation is 3,666 ft at Coalpits Wash and the highest elevation is 8,726 ft at Horse Ranch Mountain.

 The park’s unique geography and variety of life zones allow for unusual plant and animal diversity.
 Numerous plant species as well as 289 species of birds, 75 mammals (including 19 species of bat), and 32 reptiles inhabit the park’s four life zones: desert, riparian, woodland, and coniferous forest.